BlaqueDevs/se-assignment-day-4-software-project-management-usanCode/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

+Answer:

+- Agile: flexibility, adaptation to changes.

+- Waterfall: Here we have to follow a structure.
+One step has to be completed in order to go to the other one.

+Agile advantages:

+- flexibility: easily adaptation to change and this contribute to better meet the needs of the customer.

+- improved team collaboration.

+- regular customer feedback.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?